Expect Delays for New Service Connections

 How do you estimate costs for new service installations?

-Residential services will pay a flat rate (TMS Fee) plus full cost for any additional materials needed to complete the line extension installation.
+Residential services will pay a flat rate (TMS Fee) plus the full cost for any additional materials needed to complete the line extension installation.
 This may include escalation costs and updated shipping costs from the manufacturers.

-Commercial and/or Ancillary services will pay full cost, including all labor and materials needed to complete the installation.
+Commercial and/or Ancillary services will pay the full cost, including all labor and materials needed to complete the installation.
 This may include escalation costs and updated shipping costs from the manufacturers.

 Why can’t I use the material Central Lincoln has in their yard?

-Central Lincoln needs to retain some stock of materials for emergency repairs, storm restoration and general maintenance of existing facilities.
+Central Lincoln needs to retain some stock of materials for emergency repairs, storm restoration, and general maintenance of existing facilities.